-In East Asia and South-East Asia, you might find several kinds of traditional salad with bean sprouts in them, either they are raw or cooked.
+In East Asia and Southeast Asia, you might find several kinds of traditional salads with bean sprouts in them, both raw or cooked.
 In Thailand, people sometimes eat pho with raw bean sprouts.

-People love the taste of raw bean sprouts because they are crunchy and have a unique fresh bitter taste that may elevate the flavor of the dish.
+People love the taste of raw bean sprouts because they’re crunchy and have a unique fresh bitter taste that may elevate the flavor of the dish.

 The raw bean sprouts themselves are okay.
-However, bear in mind that bean sprouts grow in a hot and humid environment, which is an ideal place for bacteria to live.
-Studies found that bean sprouts are one of the most effective places for bacteria to grow.
+However, bear in mind that bean sprouts grow in hot and humid environments, which are ideal places for bacteria to live.
+In fact, studies have found that bean sprouts are one of the most effective places for bacteria to grow!

-The statistic shows that raw bean sprouts are linked to food-poisoning issues caused by salmonella and E. coli.
-Hence, eating raw bean sprouts are not advisable for people with a vulnerable immune system such as toddlers and pregnant women.
+The statistic shows that raw sprouts are linked to food poisoning issues caused by salmonella and E. coli.
+Hence, eating raw bean sprouts isn’t advisable for people with vulnerable immune systems, such as toddlers, pregnant women, and people in old age.

-Washing the bean sprouts is not enough to kill the bacteria they carry.
-However, if you want to eat raw food, you can try these tips to minimize the risk of food poisoning:
+Washing the bean sprouts isn’t enough to kill the bacteria they carry.
+However, if you want to eat bean sprouts raw , you can try these tips to minimize the risk of food poisoning:

 - If possible, buy the bean sprouts that are labeled “ready to eat”.
-This kind of bean sprouts have been specially treated to make sure they don’t carry harmful bacteria.
+These kinds of bean sprouts have been specially treated to make sure they don’t carry harmful bacteria.

 - Make sure your immune system is good.
-Children, elders, pregnant women, and people with immunity disorders are better to avoid eating raw bean sprouts.
+Children, the elderly, pregnant women, and people with immunity disorders are better off avoiding raw sprouts.

 - Wash your hands properly when handling the bean sprouts.